hackanoho/hackanoho.github.io/index.md

 The Noho will run from 6pm Friday 24 March, to 1pm Sunday 26 March.

-## Gift voucher to encourage and support attendance
+## Gift voucher for attendees

-Students who attend for a large part of the noho will be be given a $300 gift voucher.
+Students who attend the large part of the noho will be be given a $300 gift voucher.
 Either Countdown or Westfield vouchers are available.
 These will be sent out in the week following the noho.

+The purpose of this voucher is to encourage and support attendance.

 ## Manuhiri